erikw/restic-automatic-backup-scheduler/README.md

 | `resticw mount /mnt/restic`                       | Mount your remote repository                                      |

 ## Setup macOS LaunchAgent
-LaunchAgent is the modern service scheduler in in macOS that uses [Launchd](https://www.launchd.info/).
 [Launchd](https://www.launchd.info/) is the modern built-in service scheduler in macOS.
 It has support for running services as root (Daemon) or as a normal user (Agent).
 Here we set up an LauchAgent to be run as your normal user for starting regular backups.

 ### Homebrew